splynx/docs/files/en/payment_systems/vulacoin/vulacoin.md

 VulaCoin
 ==================

-VulaCoin is a Splynx add-on which allows refilling of customer balance and paying invoices via the VulaCoin payment gateway - https://www.vulacoin.com/.
+VulaCoin is a Splynx add-on which allows to purchase vouchers in HotSpot add-on via the VulaCoin payment gateway - https://www.vulacoin.com/.

 The add-on can work with various credit cards and bank accounts, payment details can be added or selected during the payment process.

-### Add-on installation
+## Installation

 The add-on can be installed in two methods, via the **CLI** or the **Web UI** of your Splynx server.